 Yes and no. They are a hint at more to come.
 As I read more I want to create more.
-But I can’t say there’s any actual commissions in the pipeline.
-They are however a means for practicing my story telling and hopefully pique the interest of the right people and hopefully land myself a commission.
+But I can’t say there are any actual commissions in the pipeline.
+They are however a means for practicing my storytelling and hopefully pique the interest of the right people and hopefully land myself a commission.

 From the piece in Monocle Magazine about the tensions in the Australian parliament to the Conde Nast Traveller India ‘Family Mooning’ article, you’ve illustrated a huge variety of places and topics.
 It’s impressive how many different areas you’ve covered – is the topic of international politics something you’re attracted to working with?
 Did you do it once and all of a sudden became the ‘go-to guy’ for business and political illustration?

 The way I see it is; the more subject matter you’ve tackled and become familiar with, the more rounded you become as an image-maker.
 If you haven’t got any examples of animals in your portfolio for example, then you are likely to not land yourself a commission drawing animals.
 If you’ve tackled the subject once then you’ve got a good idea how you might tackle it again, or even what might need tweaking next time.

 Sometimes I could have some downtime and look for gaps in my folio and try to fill the gap.
 Other times its part of the commission and maybe the client is simply assuming I know what I’m doing, ha ha.
 I think because my work is heavy on people, they form the core of the picture, where everything else is there to communicate the concept.
 I think the client might enjoy my approach to how the figures are done, then maybe the style and that forms their decision to hire me.